nano-devs/Musicfy-Bot/README.md

 If you need more help, feel free to contact us developers via dm or join the support server.

+#### ⚠ We will not provide any support whatsoever in selfhosting or building the bot by yourself

 ## Support Musicfy
 Thanks!
 We really appreciate any kind of support!
 Your vote alone is very valuable to us!